Maxar-Corp/oc2s-metrics-dashboards/README.md

 Follow these steps to export your new visualization or search from Kibana and add it to the play.

 #### Steps: Exporting from Kibana
-0. In Kibana, go to **Management | Saved Objects | Dashboards/Searches/Visualizations**
+- In Kibana, go to **Management | Saved Objects | Dashboards/Searches/Visualizations**
-0. Find the visualization and check its box
+- Find the visualization and check its box
-0. Click **Export** to download the file
+- Click **Export** to download the file
-0. Rename the file
+- Rename the file
-0. Move the file into the appropriate subdirectory under _visualizations_
+- Move the file into the appropriate subdirectory under _visualizations_

-#### Steps: Adding to the play
+#### Steps: Adding a visualization to the play
-0. Open the _generate.yml_ file
+- Open the _generate.yml_ file
-0. Add an item to the `visualizations` list.
+- Add an item to the `visualizations` list.

 ```yaml
 # generate.yml